lrynek/design-patterns/sfcasts/command_coding.md

 ```

 Perfect!
 It's now obvious what arguments we're missing, the `$player`, `$ai`, and `$fightResult`.
-So now, the next question is, should I pass them to the method or to the constructor?
+So now, the next question is, should we pass them to the method or to the constructor?
 Usually,
 the `execute()` method of the command pattern does not have any arguments because we want to
 decouple the instantiation from the execution.
 By setting them to the constructor
-we're decoupling **when** this command is going to run from when it's created.
+we're decoupling **when** this command is going to be run from when it's created.
 Also,
-it will make our life easier when we implement the undo operation.
+it will make our life easier when implementing the undo operation.
 The arguments won't have
 to be available at that specific moment.

 Alright!
-Let's update our constructor.
+Let's add these three arguments to the constructor.

 ```php
 class AttackCommand